SwissTPH/commcare-cases-dhis2-events/README.md

 - In `config-template.json`, edit the fields (especially `commcare`, `dhis2` and `mail`) and **save** as `config.json`.
 - Restrict access to the file: `$ chmod 0600 config.json`
 - In CommCare, each case needs a property `userLocationOrgUnitID` which contains the DHIS2 Organisation Unit UID where the Case took place.
 For other identifiers, check the DHIS2 API docs.
+- Run the tests: `python setup.py test` to see if everything is working.

 ### Mapping file